Published on November 23rd, 2013 | by The Perfume Expert

 DIY Hair Toner: How to Fix Brassy Hair and Remove Other Unwanted Red Tones

 Remove brassiness from blonde hair and other unwanted red tones from brown hair with this super easy trick!
-All you need is food colouring!
+All you need is food coloring!
+Keep reading to find out just how EASY it is to have the blond hair you’ve always wanted!

 Keeping your blonde hair blonde or your brown hair rich in tone can be an endless struggle.
 Weather, sun, chlorine, hard water, and even washing your hair are all things that lead to unwanted orange and red tones in our hair.